ShaneHarvey/specifications/source/transactions/transactions.rst

 abortTransaction throws "Cannot call abortTransaction after commitTransaction".

-Drivers add the TransientTransactionError label to network errors
+Drivers add the "TransientTransactionError" label to network errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When any non-commitTransaction command fails with a network error within
-a transaction Drivers add the TransientTransactionError label because
+a transaction Drivers add the "TransientTransactionError" label because
 the client doesn't know if it has modified data in the transaction or
 not.
 Therefore it must abort and retry the entire transaction to be
 certain it has executed each command in the transaction exactly once.

-Adding the TransientTransactionError label allows applications to use
+Adding the "TransientTransactionError" label allows applications to use
 the the same error label API for both network errors and command errors.
 This also allows applications to distinguish between a network error
 that occurs within a transaction from a network error that occurs while